 Some people go to great lengths to avoid any such reminders because the images are so painful.
 They may shut themselves up at home, avoid talking about the loss, and distract themselves with hectic activity.
 This kind of reaction is not uncommon and will usually improve with time.
 Howevere in severe form it may become so disabling that it becomes known as ‘Post-Traumatic Stress Disorder’ (PTSD).

 Haunting images can sometimes be eased by talking to others, going over the events again and again until you get used to them.
 The images will not disappear but they will become less painful and easier to live with.
-If the images are stopping you from grieving or getting on with your life, then you should consult a psychiatrist or psychologist.
+If the images are stopping you from grieving or getting on with your life, then you should speak to your GP about being referred to specialist services, or look for a psychologist experienced in dealing with PTSD.
 Very effective treatments for PTSD have been developed in recent years.
 They do not necessarily require prescription medication, although this may help.

 'I feel numb'